Beau Is Afraid: Plot

 Lost in the wilderness, Beau comes upon a group of traveling actors named "The Orphans of the Forest".
 He is invited to their rehearsal and becomes entranced by the play, imagining himself as the protagonist who searches for his family after being separated by a flood.
 A man approaches him, claiming he knows his father, who is still alive.
 Jeeves ambushes the troupe, slaughtering several actors.
 Beau flees deeper into the woods but is knocked unconscious when Jeeves triggers a taser device within Beau's ankle monitor, placed on him by Roger.

 Beau hitchhikes to his mother's estate, only to find that he has just missed her funeral.
 A woman arrives late for the service; Beau realizes it is Elaine.
 They reconnect before having sex.
 Beau, terrified that he is going to die upon climaxing, is relieved when he survives.
 Elaine, however, dies mid-orgasm.
 Mona then appears and reveals that she has been alive and spying on him throughout his journey.
 She guilt-trips Beau for supposedly not loving her enough with audio recordings of his therapy sessions.
 Upon Beau's demand to know the truth about his father, Mona takes him to the locked attic.
 Imprisoned inside is his previously-unknown twin brother and his father, who is actually a giant penis-shaped monster.
 At that moment, Jeeves breaks into the house and is killed by Beau's father.
 Beau begs his mother for forgiveness, but Mona berates him, declaring her hatred.
 An enraged Beau briefly attempts to strangle her before she collapses.

 In shock, Beau leaves the estate by motorboat.
 After entering a cave, the boat's motor begins to stall, and he suddenly finds himself in a crowded arena.
 He is put on trial for perceived slights against his mother, with Mona and Dr. Cohen acting as prosecutors; a cheap lawyer attempts to defend Beau from the absurd accusations, but is ultimately thrown to his death by Mona's employees.
 His feet glued to the boat, Beau tries to defend himself and appeal to his mother, but she is unresponsive.
 Realizing the futility of his situation, he decides to accept his fate.
 The motor explodes, capsizing the boat and drowning Beau.
 The credits roll as the crowd silently leaves the arena; Mona exits, sobbing uncontrollably.

 Cast

 Alicia Rosario appears as Toni's friend Liz.
 Patrick Kwok-Choon, Maev Beaty, and Arthur Holden appear as members of the forest theater troupe.
 David Mamet has a vocal cameo as a rabbi.

-The cast was announced in June 2021.
-Filming began in November 2021 and ended in December 2021, lasting 12 weeks.